 |Tomatoes||6–8||N/A||50–55||weak||Two weeks before, and after first picking|

-Remember that the job of the leaves of your plants is not to take up water!
-So never water overhead your plants unless you absolutely have to.
+Remember, the leaves of your plants are supposed to take up sunlight, not water!
+So never water your plants from overhead unless you absolutely have to.
 Always try to water right at the base of your plants.

-When you have younger less strong plants, watering above them can cause the stem to break and a long slow recovery will need to take place for this plant to be able to grow again.
-Ensure you water with a watering can with a spout when possible and water as close as you can to the ground.
+When you have younger plants, watering from above them can break their stems, and necessitate a long, slow recovery before it is able to grow again.
+Ensure you water with a watering can and a spout when possible and don’t forget to water as close as you can to the ground.

-Always remember to try to water in the morning or late afternoon to avoid evaporation of the water by the sun.
+Always try to water in the morning or late afternoon to avoid evaporation of the water by the sun.

 Dealing with Pests

-Below are a few steps you can to reduce the risk of pests attacking your farm, or spreading across it:
+Below are a few steps you can to reduce the risk of pests and pestilence attacking your farm, or spreading across it:

 - Make sure you regularly uproot any weeds that may be growing among your crops.

-Ensure that every person getting into the farm is wearing shoes and clothes that are free from soil and/or plant material before they enter or leave the farm.
+- Ensure that every person coming onto the farm is wearing shoes and clothes that are free from other soil and/or plant material before they enter or leave the farm.
+Contamination is a factor!

-Be sure to put on clean rubber footwear and protective clothes if necessary.
-Provide tools for cleaning one’s shoes and clothes for any person getting into or out of your farm, or leaving contaminated areas for clean areas of the farm.
+- Be sure to put on clean rubber footwear and protective clothes if necessary.
+Provide tools for cleaning your shoes and clothes for any person getting into or out of your farm, or leaving known contaminated areas for clean areas of the farm.

-Make sure you carefully keep track of everyone who comes to your farm.
+- Make sure you carefully keep a log of everyone who comes to your farm.
 In the event of a new pest being introduced into your farm, this will help trace its origin.

-Acquaint yourself with difference pests and diseases that are common to you area and crops.
+- Acquaint yourself with difference pests and diseases that are common to your area and specific crops.

-These measures are simply meant to give you the general attitude that you should have towards your farm and all those working in it or visiting it, to keep it free from pests.
+These tips are simply meant to give you the general attitude to have towards controlling pests and disease on your mini-farm, and all those working on or visiting it.
+Following these guidelines will go a long way to keeping it free from small or microscopic pests.

-Protecting you crops for larger pests like birds, chickens, and other creature may require you to make a scarecrow. scarecrow is an inexpensive guard that any prepper will appreciate.
+Protecting you crops from larger pests like birds and other creatures may require you to make a scarecrow, is an inexpensive decoy that any crafty prepper will appreciate!

 When You Should Plant

-The right period within which to plant depends on what type of crops you are cultivating and what climate you are working in.
+The right time to plant depends on what type of crops you are cultivating and what climate you are planting in.
 Planting calendars are not difficult to find, but be sure to adapt them to your climate.

 If you are farming in the Mediterranean regions, note that some crops do very well in cool weather, whereas others only grow well when it is warmer.
 Most cool season crops, such as lettuce, cabbage and many others, can bear a light frost and are most likely to grow best when sown about two weeks before the last spring frost.

-The same holds for warm season plants such as tomatoes, eggplants and peppers — if you do not wait until the danger of frost has passed before planting them, a late frost will destroy them.
+The same wisdom holds for warm season plants such as tomatoes, eggplants and peppers; if you do not wait until the danger of frost has passed before planting them, a late frost will destroy them.

-For farmers in the tropical Regions, it is of the essence to follow the cycle of the rainy and dry seasons to determine what crop to plant when.
+For farmers in tropical regions, it is of the essence to follow the cycles of the rainy and dry seasons to determine when to plant.

-Fruits are a wonderful addition to your quarter acre land.
-It certainly would be great to have fruit all year round.
+Fruits are a wonderful addition to your quarter acre farm.
+It certainly would be great to have fruit all year round!
 Below is a guide on when you should expect to harvest fruits from the specified trees.
-It also specifies time from planting to when first fruits as well as frozen storage time.
+It also specifies time from planting to when the first fruits appear as well as frozen storage guidelines.